EBM2018/teamy/backend/README.md

 * [Install Docker CE](https://docs.docker.com/install/)
 * [Install docker-compose](https://docs.docker.com/compose/install/)
 * Complete the env variable in the docker-compose.local : currently the are no such variables.
-* Run `sudo docker-compose -f ../docker-compose.local.yml up --build` dans le dossier `backend`
+* Run `sudo docker-compose -f ../docker-compose.local.yml up --build` in the `backend` folder
     * For a modification to be taken into account, docker-compose must be killed and restarted.